 The Holy Bible: English Standard Version.
 (2016).
 (Jas 1:9–11).
 Wheaton, IL: Crossway Bibles.

-We have an opportunity to focus on what is real and true today.
 The letter of James is a reminder that every perfect gift comes from above and that it is with this we can keep in mind that God has saved us from our sin.
 Jesus Christ has given us eternal life and will most certainly see us through our sorrows.
 His intention in both trials and temptations is to grow us to maturity while deepening our faith.
+We can rest in knowing that despite our shortcomings, God loves us and is renewing us in the image of Jesus.

 Do not be deceived, my beloved brothers.
 Every good gift and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shadow due to change.
 Of his own will he brought us forth by the word of truth, that we should be a kind of firstfruits of his creatures.